tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 And if the result of an operation needs to be stored in an integer variable, the float result is converted back to a 16-bit integer (with limits validation), slowing down the whole process even more.

-***Integer variables are slower and take as much space as real variables*** <sup>(*)</sup>.
-That's the thing to remember.
+***Integer variables are slower and take as much space as real variables***.
+That's the thing to remember. <sup>(*)</sup>

-<sup>The only exception being arrays of integers -- like `A%(n)` -- where the 16-bit value is actually stored on 2 bytes and not 5, but that's all.
+<sup>(*) The only exception being arrays of integers -- like `A%(n)` -- where the 16-bit value is actually stored on 2 bytes and not 5, but that's all.
 Accessing items in arrays of integers are always slower nonetheless, because the integer is converted to a float as soon as it's accessed.</sup>

 Every time you use an integer variable it will impact speed negatively.
 How much ?
 That depends on the final value that is handled, but every time you use an integer variable you lose around 200-350 cycles, depending on what you do with it.